MaxPleaner/vue-sinatra-boiler/readme.md

 The server uses faye-websockets and maps connected sockets to logged in users via a token passed to the connect request.
-It includes Github oAuth, ActiveRecord, a Crud generator, and a server-push library to alert clients of DB updates.
+It includes Github oAuth, ActiveRecord, a Crud generator for sinatra, and a server-push library to alert clients of DB updates.

 The client uses Vuex, a redux-like library with mutations/actions/store and such.
 Since this type of thing generally requires a lot of boiler, there's a Crud generator here too.
 It uses webpack to compile NPM deps, coffeescript, sass, and slim code into Javascript objects that can be run from the client.
-Webpack has great built-in hot reloading and runs the front-end as a static server.
+Webpack has built-in hot reloading and runs the front-end as a static server for development.

 Out the box, this boiler provides a basic collaborative Todo app with 3-way data binding.
 In other words, any connected clients will see the todo list update in realtime, even if the action was called by a different client.
-It also includes github oauth, although the todos functionality doesn't require login.
+Anyone can see the todos list, but only authenticated users can update/destroy/create.

 **demo**